mepox/simple-urlshortener/README.md

 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.

 ## To view your H2 in-memory database
-To view and query the database you can browse to http://localhost:8080/console
+To view and query the database you can browse to */console*, eg.: http://localhost:8080/console

 Login details:
 ```